This is already a big antenna for a backyard, but really small compared to the 2200 m (600 m) wavelength of the 137 kHz (500 kHz) band.

 If the antenna cannot be simulated, one can still build an antenna as high and as long as possible and then measure the static capacitance.
 Since we are far below the first resonance, the antenna will look like a capacitor, and with some luck we can measure its static capacitance with a capacitance meter.
 Please remark that unfortunately some capacitance meters use a too high frequency and gives inconsistent results: in order to be accurate, the frequency should be as low as possible, but definitively not higher than the design frequency (the antenna has to be short at the measuring frequency).
 Connecting a capacitance meter to the antenna taken as example gives 295 pF; not far from the simulated values and the static capacitance is a really good starting point.

 Another method to measure the static capacitance of the antenna is to connect an inductor of known value in parallel to its feed point and to measure the resonance frequency.
 Again, this frequency has to be as low as possible to make sure the antenna is still "short" and a large inductor must be used.
-Once the capacitance has been determined, the capacitive reactance can be easely calculated with the formula Xc = 1/(2πfC)
+Once the capacitance has been determined, the capacitive reactance can be easely calculated with the formula Xc = 1/(2πfC).

 The two above described measuring methods only determine the capacitive reactance but not the resistance.
 It's pretty hard to measure values as low as a few ohms while having kiloOhms of reactance in series, but knowing the exact real part of the impedance is not really important, since this will have little effect on the design of the match, as we will see later.
 Assuming just one or two Ohms is accurate enough.